hotkit/odin/README.md

 * Postgres 9.5.
 You will need libpq's development package installed.
 * The Mengmom web server with the fostgres plug in.

+To do a build it's probably easiest to check out Mengmom and start there telling it you want to build odin:

+    mengmom/compile mengmom odin

+See the Mengmom README for full details.

 ## Modules ##